-The first thing you are likely to see if there is a caterpillar invasion is holes on leaves.
-As mentioned, caterpillars are herbivorous and they devour any green matter fast.
+The first thing you will likely see if there is a caterpillar invasion is holes in the leaves.
+As mentioned, caterpillars are herbivorous and devour any green matter quickly.
 Leaves are the first signs.
 Apart from the leaves, caterpillars will burrow deep inside the marijuana buds.
-In fact, caterpillars target fresh buds and the result is a wilting bud and crop in general.
+Caterpillars target fresh buds, resulting in a wilting bud and crop in general.

 Caterpillars have no manners at all.
-They chomp your weed leaves with no regular pattern at all.
-The holes may be tiny, some measuring a few millimeters while others measuring up to a few centimeters, without following any specific pattern.
+They chew your weed leaves with no regular pattern at all.
+The holes may be tiny; some measure a few millimeters, while others measure up to a few centimeters without following any specific pattern.

 The worst havoc is caused when the caterpillars eat the stems.
 These insects start by digging holes into the stem to devour the materials in the marijuana stalk.
-If left untreated, the stalk will fall in no time, and that would be the end to that marijuana stalk.
+If left untreated, the stalk will fall in no time, which would be the end of that marijuana stalk.

 Ingenious Ways On How to Get Rid of Caterpillars On Marijuana Plants

 Once you’ve noticed the infestation of caterpillars in your marijuana, you need to act fast lest they devastate the crop.
-What can you do to get rid of these insects from your cannabis?
-This part will explore four proven ways on how to get rid of caterpillars on weed plants.
+So what can you do to get rid of these insects from your cannabis?
+This part will explore four proven ways to eliminate caterpillars on weed plants.

 1. Remove Them Physically

-Are you wondering if it is possible to remove caterpillars from your farm physically?
+Are you wondering if it is possible to physically remove caterpillars from your farm?
 While it would be difficult, if not impossible, to do so on large parcels of land, those growing on smaller plots may be able to remove the caterpillars by hand.
-Once you spot the caterpillar, you simply remove it and kill it.
-This method requires a lot of time and observance.
+Once you spot the caterpillar, you remove it and kill it.
+This method requires a lot of time and observation.
 You will need to keep a constant eye on your crops.

 2. Use Bacterial Sprays